-I graduated from Deakin University in 1996 and travelled overseas for 4 years, working as a clinical dietitian in various locations of the UK in between travels around the UK and Europe.
-When I returned to Melbourne in 2000, I set up a private practice and started to pursue the specialities of sports nutrition and eating disorders.
-I have always worked in at least several different locations and enjoy the variety that this has offered.
-For the past 10 years I have further specialised within sports nutrition to work with athletes whose sporting performance has a specific weight, body shape or body composition component.
-I currently work with elite level gymnasts, ballet dancers and jockeys within sports nutrition.
+I graduated from Deakin University in 1996 ande travelled overseas for four years, working as a Clinical Dietitian in various locations of the UK in between travels around the UK and Europe.
+When I returned to Melbourne in 2000 I set up a private practice and started to pursue the specialities of sports nutrition and eating disorders.
+I have worked in several different locations and enjoy the variety that this has offered.
+For the past ten years I have further specialised within sports nutrition to work with athletes whose sporting performance has a specific weight, body shape or body composition component (either performance-based or culturally).
+I currently work with elite level gymnasts, ballet dancers & jockeys within sports nutrition.
 Additionally, I continue to work within the field of eating disorders, specialising in group-based therapy for bulimia and binge eating disorder.